blackbird71SR/Hello-World/README.md

 # Hello-World

-Hello World in all possible programming languages
+Hello World in all possible programming languages.

 ## Aim

-This repository should eventually contain the famous "Hello World" program in all the programming languages possible...
+This repository should eventually contain the famous "Hello World" program, in all the programming languages possible...

 ## How to Contribute to this repository